planetshell/salarypredictionportfolio/README.md

 # Salary Prediction Project

 ## 1. Define Problem
 The purpose of this project is to build a predictive model that can make salary predictions based on given job dispcriptions.
-With a salary dataset of 1 million job roles along with their associated salaries, I will follow the data science 4D framework of Define, Discover, Develop and Deploy to find the best model with lowest RMSE.
+With a salary dataset of 1 million job roles along with their associated salaries, I will follow the data science 4D framework of Define, Discover, Develop and Deploy to find the best model with lowest mean square error (MSE).

 ## 2. Data Discovery & Exploration